aboutcode-org/scancode-toolkit/docs/source/how-to-guides/how-to-install-new-license-plugin.rst

 .. _how-to-install-new-license-plugin:

-How to install external licenses to use in license dectection
+How to install external licenses to use in license detection
 =============================================================

 Users can install external licenses and rules in the form of: